leemthai/sniper/docs/zones/key zones.md

 # Note - to remove db files if we want to test from fresh
 cd rust/wherever lol
 rm klines.sqlite*

-- In-app calculations
-Are we calculating everything correctly still?
-For BTCUSDT it says:
-Evidence: 8Y 4M (52673 Candles)
-History: 8Y 4M
-Is that correct number of candles for 8Y for 5M candles?

-- Updating DB in background when app is running
-Do we do that yet?
-If so on what schedule?

-# DB Stuff
-test from scratch building again, in both debug and release modes

 # ideas to ask AI
 ask him to improve the project; either coding-based (features, coding style,  DRY, project organization, rayon for easy paralllelization, whatever u can think of) or front-end software (ui), or actual trading features (which are very underfeatured so far.
 We have hardly get started yet on this...)